 In another development, Solidaridad Network in partnership with Cocobod launched the Ghana chapter of Women in Cocoa and Chocolate Network (WINCC) in 2018.
 This is an international Network that creates a forum for women working in cocoa and chocolate to connect, learn and take inspiration from peers.
 The objective of the network is to equip Women to assume leadership roles in communities.

 World Cocoa Foundation (WCF)

-The World Cocoa Foundation (WCF), an International organisation whose vision is to see farmers prosper and cocoa communities developed has introduced interventions to improve cocoa farming in West Africa and enhance economic empowerment of women in cocoa growing communities.
+The World Cocoa Foundation (WCF), is International organisation whose vision is to see farmers prosper and cocoa communities developed.
+The foundation has come up with interventions that aim to improve cocoa farming in West Africa and enhance economic empowerment of women in cocoa growing communities.
 In view of this, the organisation initiated a program with the Walmart Foundation to train close to 70,000 farmers (50,000 women and 20,000men) in Cameroun, Cote D’ivoire, Ghana, and Nigeria between 2014 and 2016.

 This is to name a few of various interventions aimed at women empowerment to curb child labour on cocoa farms.
 The reality may be far from what has been discussed and, in another article, I intend to unravel how impactful such projects have been in equipping women to remain at the forefront of the fight against child labour.